 This fully modernized BackOffice with a new touchscreen compatible responsive design allows broadcasters to very easily manage their accounts from any mobile device, tablet, ultraportable laptop, or new-generation computer.
 You can even use the Dacast platform on an internet-connected TV.

-For broadcasters who value constant connection to their service, the ability to access analytics at any time, and the flexibility of being able to change settings and create new streams and packages on-the-go, this feature will be a game changer.
+For broadcasters who value constant connection to their service, the ability to access analytics at any time, and the flexibility of being able to change settings and create new streams and packages on-the-go, this feature will be a game-changer.

 Streamlined Content Management

-Once you have more than a few streams and on-demand videos, organization can become a problem.
+Once you have more than a few streams and on-demand videos, the organization can become a problem.
 A proper organization system should just work, without getting in the way and without causing other problems.